 Requirements: Complete the need-based aid application process.
 See Apply for Aid.

+The offer of on-campus work assumes eligibility for employment in the United States.
 International students must hold F-1 student status to be eligible for employment authorization.